10mm gravid female Brown Widow found in Paphos, Cyprus, May 2025.

 Unlike other Latrodectus species Latrodectus geometricus seem to be unusually bold.
 I approached many specimens at night with my camera as they hung in their webs.
 Of all the Latrodectus geometricus that I photographed at night not a single one seemed the slightest bit disturbed by my powerful flashgun firing at them at close range.

-I can definitely confirm that Latrodectus geometricus are not just present but are now very well established in Cyprus.
+I can definitely confirm that Latrodectus geometricus are not just present but are now very well established in the Paphos region of Cyprus.
 As of 2023 they are already so numerous in the Paphos area, and so adaptable, that they have become a dominant arachnid species in many of their habitats.
 During my 10 day stay in Cyprus during September 2023 I searched endlessly for Cyprus's native Black Widows, Latrodectus Dahli and Latrodectus tredecimguttatus, but failed to find a single specimen.
 I asked for help in various Cyprus Facebook groups but not a single member of these groups were able to locate a Black Widow specimen for me to photograph.
 Some residents reported finding the occasional Black Widow specimen in the past but everyone was of the opinion that these species were now becoming very scarce in the south of Cyprus.
-Despite their slightly smaller size, since the recent arrival and rapid spread of the Brown Widow in Cyprus it is easy to believe that the Brown Widow is probably responsible for displacing the native Mediterranean Black Widows from many areas of Cyprus.
-The Brown Widow can out-compete the Black Widow not only because it breeds faster, and matures quicker, but it can also adapt to a range of different habitats.
-It seems more tolerable of high temperatures too.
-Where the Black Widow is often said to hide away under rocks and in burrows during the hotter months of the year the Brown Widow can still be found in its webs exposed to the sun.
+Despite their slightly smaller size, since the recent arrival and rapid spread of the Brown Widow in Cyprus it is easy to believe that the Brown Widow is probably responsible for displacing the native Mediterranean Black Widows from some areas of Cyprus.
+Whilst the Brown Widow tends to occupy slightly different habitats to the Black Widows in Cyprus some Black Widow specimens used to be found regularly in synanthropic habitats too.
+My research has found photos of Black Widow spiders living in outdoor BBQs in the SE of Cyprus.
+It's likely that in these synanthropic habitats, around homes and buildings, is where the Brown Widow has been able to really thrive and displace the native Black Widows, and become the dominant species.

 The Mediterranean climate of Cyprus has proven to be very favourable for the naturalisation and spread of Latrodectus geometricus.
 Similar conditions can be found in many of the neighbouring countries in the Mediterranean region and it is my belief that Latrodectus geometricus will continue to expand its range from 2024 onwards and it is highly likely to soon become established in other countries such as Greece and Spain too.